veetil314/veetil314.github.io/_projects/1_project.md

 - **Challenging Environment Adaptability**: Our solution is engineered to withstand harsh construction conditions, such as dust, smoke, fog, and various lighting challenges, including low light and glare, ensuring reliable performance under all conditions.
 - **Complex Activity Recognition**: Advanced algorithms differentiate between fine-grained heavy equipment operations, such as an excavator performing excavation vs moving to/from the worksite, and dump truck operations like loading, unloading, and idling.
 - **Integration and Scalability**: Designed for seamless compatibility with existing camera infrastructure on construction sites, our solution eliminates the need for additional hardware installations and is easily scalable across multiple projects.
-- **AI-Driven Enhancements**: We leveraged synthetic data and data augmentation techniques, including Generative Adversarial Learning and curriculum learning, to simulate construction environments and enhance system accuracy and reliability.
+- **AI-Driven Enhancements**: We leveraged synthetic data and data augmentation techniques, including Generative Adversarial Learning, to simulate construction environments and enhance system accuracy and reliability.

 ## Model Development and Testing